-The Idolatry of American Whiteness, by B. Mchie
+The Idolatry of American Whiteness

-Growing up in the 20th century civil rights movement and growing old in the 21st century civil rights movement allows a certain perspective that has value in this blog.
-I grew up in a mixed neighborhood where on my block there was an interracial couple (white doctor and his black wife) from Michigan, an older black couple from Mississippi and a Korean family just three houses away.
+It brought back many memories of my life as a black man in America.
+It also dredged up many sensitive feelings I had and have regarding America’s major cog of racism; color.
+Growing up in the 20th-century civil rights movement and growing old in the 21st-century civil rights movement allows a certain perspective that has value in this blog.
+I grew up in a mixed neighborhood where on my block there was an interracial couple (white doctor and his black wife) from Michigan, an older black couple from Mississippi, and a Korean family just three houses away.
 We had Mrs. Miller who’s home encompassed two generations of adopted children all of whom I played with regularly as a child.
-We had a large white family from the Dakota’s whose lineage formed the democratic farmer labor party (DFL) as we know it today, a catholic church (with a shrine), Negro League ball players, Masons, small black business owners and more.
+We had a large white family from the Dakota’s whose lineage formed the democratic farmer labor party (DFL) as we know it today, a catholic church (with a shrine), Negro League ballplayers, Masons, small black business owners, and more.

 Watching the PBS documentary, I learned there were failed legal attempts by Indian and Asian American immigrants to be legally classified as white.
-The cases of Takao Ozawa v.
-United States and United States v.
+The cases of Takao Ozawa v. the United States and the United States v.
 Bhagat Singh Thind were shown.
-This confirmed my previous knowledge that the psychological agenda of American slavery incudes the coveting of whiteness by those of who are not white.
+This confirmed my previous knowledge that the psychological agenda of American slavery includes the coveting of whiteness by those who are not white.
 The institution of slavery has a global history.

-20th century Freedom Riders that I’ve spoken with often talk about how in the deep south where they worked local whites hated the prospects of interracial relationships between black men and white women who were activist.
+20th century Freedom Riders that I’ve spoken with often talk about how in the deep south where they worked local whites hated the prospects of interracial relationships between black men and white women who were activists.
 This resentment follows the pattern of raping of black women by slave owners for centuries and is echoed in the chants from whites that “You Will Not Replace Us” heard in Charlottesville in 2017.
-The permission granted by the administration of the 45th president to make American white again is calling the American black community to figure out answer a very important question.
+The permission granted by the administration of the 45th president to make Americans white again is calling the American black community to figure out an answer to a very important question.
 How do blacks co-exist with whites who don’t want us here?

-Dr. King articulated the goal of first class citizenship in his “I have a Dream” speech, he was under 40 when he was murdered.
-Other young men and women in last century’s civil rights movement voiced and acted out similar plans.
+Dr. King articulated the goal of first-class citizenship in his “I Have a Dream” speech, he was under 40 when he was murdered.
+Other young men and women in the last century’s civil rights movement voiced and acted out similar plans.
 Dr. King also questioned whites as allies in his letter from a Birmingham jail and we see clearly that disconnect over color privilege remains today.
 As whiteness is coveted, any live and let live American reality with blackness is compromised.
 Suggestion: